-Ningqiang has a lower abundance of CAIs than CV3 chondrites, ~2.0 vol% compared to 5.1 vol%.
-Several types of CAIs are present, including a rare anorthite-spinel-rich type, which is thought to be an alteration product of spinel-rich type A inclusions and precursor material of type C inclusions; these indicate that a link exists between type A and C inclusions (Wang and Hsu, 2009).
+Ningqiang contains a lower abundance of CAIs compared to CV3 chondrites, constituting ~2.0 vol% and 5.1 vol%, respectively.
+Several types of CAIs are present, including a rare anorthite-spinel-rich type which is thought to be both an alteration product of spinel-rich type A inclusions and the precursor material of type C inclusions; these CAIs indicate a link exists between type A and C inclusions (Wang and Hsu, 2009).
 In addition, these two inclusion types were the likely precursor material for the formation of Al-rich chondrules, which are consistent with a derivation from low refractory material.
-Hsu et al. (2011) contrasted the absence of hibonite in CV (and former CK) chondrites with the ~7% of CAIs in Ningqiang that are hibonite-bearing.
-They hypothesize that the component of hibonite-bearing CAIs which is 26Al-free/poor formed early in the inner solar system prior to the injection of 26Al into the solar nebula from a nearby stellar source, while that which is 26Al-rich formed after injection.
+Hsu et al. (2011) contrasted the absence of hibonite in CV and CK chondrites with the ~7% of CAIs in Ningqiang that are hibonite-bearing.
+They hypothesize that the component of hibonite-bearing CAIs which is 26Al-free/poor formed early in the inner solar system prior to the injection of 26Al into the solar nebula from a nearby stellar source, while that which is 26Al-rich formed after such injection.

-As a further comparison, Ningqiang has an average chondrule size closest to that of the former CK chondrites, but the volume of chondrules is about two times larger.
-Ningqiang contains only one-tenth the number of coarsely rimmed chondrules than do members of the CV group, possibly due to an inefficient, low-temperature rim attachment.
+As a further comparison, Ningqiang has an average chondrule size significantly smaller than that of CV chondrites, and is closest to that of the CK chondrites; however, the volume of chondrules is about two times greater than that in CK chondrites.
+Ningqiang contains only one-tenth the number of coarsely rimmed chondrules than do members of the CV group, possibly due to an inefficient low-temperature rim attachment.
 An unusually high abundance of silicate inclusions known as aggregational chondrules are present.
-These chondrules probably formed in the solar nebula at an early stage of melting, and were sintered together in a low-temperature environment.
+These chondrules probably formed in the solar nebula at an early stage of melting and were sintered together in a low-temperature environment.
 Utilizing grain and bulk density measurements, Macke et al. (2011) have determined the porosity of Ningqiang to be 23.6%, with certain properties showing consistencies with the oxidized CV groups.

-Still, Ningqiang is more highly depleted in refractory lithophiles than either Allende-type CV or the more unequilibrated (former CK) members, and is most similar to the CO chondrites in this respect.
+Nevertheless, Ningqiang is more highly depleted in refractory lithophiles than either Allende-type CV or the more unequilibrated CK members, and is actually most similar to the CO chondrites in this respect.
 This depletion is probably due to the lower abundance and smaller size of the refractory inclusions.
-This large difference between refractory inclusion abundances can be explained by a later formation for Ningqiangthe Allende-type CV chondrites were the first to agglomerate a large portion of the coarser refractories that settled out early into the nebular midplane.
-Ningqiang also has a unique cosmic-ray exposure age of ~42 m.y., much higher than most CV members.
+Such a large difference in the refractory inclusion abundances between Ningqiang and Allende-type CV chondrites can be explained by a later formation for Ningqiang, giving the Allende-type CV chondrites the opportunity to agglomerate a large portion of the coarser refractories that settled out early into the nebular midplane.
+Ningqiang also has a unique cosmic-ray exposure age of ~42 m.y., which is much higher than most CV members.
 The meteorite has experienced only low shock effects.

-A unique dark inclusion (DI) was discovered in Ningqiang that represents some of the most pristine nebular material ever studied (Zolensky et al., 2003).
-It comprises two lithologiesboth lithologies consist of µm-sized olivine and pyroxene crystals, but only in one are the silicates rimmed by amorphous to microcrystalline material.
-These rims are thought to have formed through irradiation by bipolar outflows or FU-orionis flares from the nascent Sun, and in fact, this rim material is the carrier of Ar-rich, heavy primordial noble gases which were produced in a plasma (Nakamura et al., 2003).
-In addition, this DI contains exotic noble gases (HL) along with the dominant "Q" gases (for quintessence, which includes He, Ne, Ar, Kr, and Xe) that are present in an amorphous phase of carbon.
-The porous carbonaceous host phase of Q noble gases has been characterized by Amari et al. (2013) as nanoscale graphene platelets (see photo below).
+A unique dark inclusion (DI) was discovered in Ningqiang which represents some of the most pristine nebular material ever studied (Zolensky et al., 2003).
+It comprises two lithologies, both of which consist of µm-sized olivine and pyroxene crystals, but in only one are the silicates rimmed by amorphous to microcrystalline material.
+These rims are thought to have formed through irradiation by bipolar outflows or FU-orionis flares from the nascent Sun, and in fact, this rim material is the carrier for Ar-rich, heavy primordial noble gases that were produced in a plasma (Nakamura et al., 2003).
+In addition, an amorphous carbon phase in this DI contains exotic noble gases (HL) along with the dominant "Q" gases (for quintessence, which includes He, Ne, Ar, Kr, and Xe).
+This porous carbonaceous host phase for the Q noble gases has been characterized by Amari et al. (2013) as nanoscale graphene platelets (see photo below).
 The Q gases are thought to have been implanted through ion irradiation (Matsuda et al., 2010).
-The DI must have been incorporated into the Ningqiang chondrite after parent body aqueous alteration processes were complete, and subsequent to partial annealing, since noble gases would have been quickly lost from host minerals through such oxidizing alteration processes (Yamamoto et al., 2006).
+The DI must have been incorporated into the Ningqiang chondrite after parent body aqueous alteration processes were complete and subsequent to partial annealing, since noble gases would have been quickly lost from host minerals through such oxidizing alteration processes (Yamamoto et al., 2006).

 High-resolution aberration-corrected scanning transmission electron microscopy (STEM) image shows planar carbon ring structures